dapplo/Dapplo.HttpExtensions/README.md

 Some of the features:
 - Fluent API
-- Json support build in
+- Json support build in (install nuget package Dapplo.HttpExtensions.JsonSimple and call SimpleJsonSerializer.Register();)
 - OAuth 1 & 2
 - Progress support, for uploading and downloading
 - Typed access to Http content (e.g. GetAsAsync<Bitmap> )